 Of course, your body may contain a tiny amount of chemicals that you cannot process, but it excretes these substances out of our sweat glands or urinary tract.

-However, there’s a common misconception among massage therapists that massage therapy can “get rid of toxins” or drinking more water help “flush toxins out,” but that isn’t exactly how our body works.
-Also, it is not our responsibility or business to decide whether a client or patient needs to get “detoxed” or not.
-Unless you are a qualified toxicologist, this is outside of a therapist’s scope of practice.
+However, there’s a common misconception that massage therapy can “get rid of toxins” or drinking more water help “flush toxins out,” but that isn’t exactly how our body works.
+Also, it is not the therapists’ responsibility or business to decide whether a client or patient needs to get “detoxed” or not.
+Unless they’re a qualified toxicologist, this is outside of a massage therapist’s scope of practice.

-Any benefits to sweating?
+Are there any benefits to sweating?

 Sweating is simply your body’s way of cooling down, and in certain circumstances, it is a way to eliminate toxins (e.g. heavy metals) from the bloodstream among specific populations.

 Despite the benefits of sweating, be careful that too much sweating is a sign of heat exhaustion and increase the blood Two’s acidity.
 Some studies found that excessive sweating during exercise can decrease uric acid excretion in urine and increase the level of uric acid in the blood.
 Such an increase in uric acid may increase the risks of getting neuropathic disorders among type II diabetics.

 Most clients and patients seek massage therapy for pain relief, relaxation, and/or stress relief.
 And so, massage therapists should stick with what they do best and avoid breaching their scope of practice and making toxic claims.

 A native of San Diego for nearly 40 years, Nick Ng is an editor of Massage & Fitness Magazine, an online publication for manual therapists and the public who want to explore the science behind touch, pain, and exercise, and how to apply that in their hands-on practice or daily lives.